Architecture

 PackageDescriptionLocation

-CorePython library (PyPI: mcp-hangar)packages/core/
+CorePython library (PyPI: mcp-hangar)src/mcp_hangar/

 Key concepts: